codestorm1/vintage_cell/notes.md

 > how to dial?  all timing, as "keypad" package offers, or on hook off hook switch? or # and * for on/off hook <- going with * and #
 > Added a finite state machine diagram in Visual Paradigm for the flow of phone calls

-* Add a repo called "FONA-phone" as a shared library.
-The start of that code is in the vintagecell project as ModemServer.
+* Sat Nov 4, 2023
+> set up fona_modem repo to be used as a library by this app
+> used a local path to do this.
+This seems easier than bumping tags to get latest fona_modem
+> It has a repo, codestorm1/fona_modem.

+### TODO:
 * Pull ModemServer from VintageCell and make it a shared dependency on gitub
 * Implement the finite state machine diagram as a GenStateMachine

-### TODO:
-* open source it as fona_phone?  release on hex.pm?
+* open source it as fona_phone?  release on hex.pm? <- distant future

 ### How should it work?
 * need a button for hanging up.
-Physical button or use # on keypad?
+Physical button or use # on keypad? <- use #
 * need a button to answer incoming calls.
-Physical button or use * on keypad?
+Physical button or use * on keypad? <- use *

 * support plug in handset
 * add a speakerphone?